We are here to help address your concerns and questions. Please contact us at any time for additional information.

 Q. My animal is scratching a lot.
 What should I do?

-Your pet may have allergies or some other skin disorder, such as mites, bacterial infection, etc. A Veterinarian would need to examine your pet to determine the cause of the scratching and the proper treatment plan The first step in diagnosing a skin disorder would be to perform a skin scrape/cytology to look for mites or other infection.
+Your pet may have allergies or some other skin disorder, such as mites, bacterial infection, etc. A Veterinarian would need to examine your pet to determine the cause of the scratching and the proper treatment plan The first step in diagnosing a skin disorder would be to perform a skin scrape/cytology to look for mites or other infections.
 Call us to schedule an appointment at your convenience.

 Q. What should I do if my cat is urinating out of the litter box?